Toolbars & globals

 Watch a video tutorial on the Storybook channel

-Storybook ships with toolbar items to control the viewport and background the story renders in.
+Storybook ships with toolbar addons to control the viewport and background the story renders in.
 You can also create your own toolbar items which control special “globals” which you can then read to create decorators to control story rendering.

 args argument to the story function (although they are accessible as

-context.globals), but typically you use them in decorators which apply to all stories.
+context.globals), but typically you use them in decorators, which apply to all stories.

-When the globals change, the story re-renders and the decorators rerun with the new values.
+When the globals change, the story re-renders, and the decorators rerun with the new values.
 The easiest way to change globals is to create a toolbar item for them.